dgc-ku/College-Sports-Analysis/README.md

 consolidated into a single dataset to ensure consistency across variables.
 - Handling NA Values: Missing values were addressed based on their context.
 NA values in the graduation rate and enrollment data were removed to prevent inaccuracies, while NA values in revenue data, due to sports cancellations during COVID-19) were replaced with zeros.
-- Normalization: Variables with different scales (e.g., revenue in millions, enrollment as raw counts, and graduation rates as percentages) were normalized to enable meaningful comparisons
+- Normalization: Variables with different scales (e.g., revenue in millions, enrollment as raw counts, and graduation rates as percentages) were normalized to enable meaningful comparisons.
+This is also used to calculate the respective school's 'score' in undergraduate enrollment and graduation rate.

+As a result, we will be working with 52 schools total from the state of Massachusetts.

 ## Findings
 ### Correlation